-Human Dynamics, as a consortium leader, has been engaged to implement Component 1 of the EU GCCA programme in Malawi through Planning for Climate Change (PCC) service contract.
+Human Dynamics, as consortium leader, implemented Component 1 of the EU GCCA programme in Malawi through the Planning for Climate Change (PCC) service contract.

 The GCCA was established by the European Union in 2007 to strengthen dialogue and cooperation with developing countries, in particular least developed countries (LDCs) and small island developing states (SIDS).
 It is now the world’s most significant global climate change initiative, with EUR 300 million directed to support 51 programmes around the world.
 It is active in 38 countries, 8 regions and sub-regions and at the global level.